toddamoda/pyyxellsfgffg/docs/source/references/model_groups/readout_electronics.rst

         tau_esc: 1.4e-10
         tau_sat: 1.0e-3

-.. note:: This model is specific to the :term:`MKID` detector.
+.. note:: This model is specific to the MKID detector.

 .. autofunction:: dead_time_filter